ameerkat/lazy-object-view/README.md

 lazy-object-view is exported using webpack's umd (universal module definition).

 ### Options
-When calling `render` you can pass an options object as an optional third parameter.
+When calling `render` you can pass an options object as an optional third parameter with the following fields.

 #### useRootElement
 Setting this to true will collapse the entire object into a single `root` node.